mars-sim/mars-sim/README.md

 If you need JavaFX, we recommend downloading the `Full JDK` 64-bits package.

+> [!NOTE]
-In case of Liberica, the `Full JDK` includes LibericaFX, which is based on OpenJFX, for running other apps that requires JavaFX.
+> In case of Liberica, the `Full JDK` includes LibericaFX, which is based on OpenJFX, for running other apps that requires JavaFX.

 ## OS Platforms

-Assuming that OpenJDK 17 is being used.
+Assume that OpenJDK 17 is being used.

 ### Linux